giandara/giandara/README.md

 # Hey there!
 I'm Gina.

 ## 👨🏻‍💻  About Me
-* 🤔   Exploring new technologies and developing software solutions and quick hacks.
+* 🤔   Exploring new technologies and playing with data to explore quirky solutions using machine learning.
 * 🎓   Master of Science in Business Analytics in Drexel University.
 * 💼   Working as a Sales Analytics intern at *confidental*.
 * 🌱   Learning more about Text Mining, Supervised Machine Learning, ETL.